-User identity (e.g., phone number)
+- User identity (e.g., phone number)

-Behavioral patterns (e.g., browsing patterns)
+- Behavioral patterns (e.g., browsing patterns)

-Location (e.g., shipping address)
+- Location (e.g., shipping address)

-Network and device (e.g., IP information, device model)
+- Network and device (e.g., IP information, device model)

 This data is then processed and analyzed to find hidden fraud patterns.
 For example, a retailer can process real-time streams to identify credit card fraud during the point of sale.
 To do this, it can correlate customers’ interactions with different channels and transactions.
 In this way, any transaction that’s unusual or inconsistent with a customer’s behavior (e.g., using a shipping address from a different country) can be reviewed instantly.

 Personalization with batch processing has some limitations.
-Since it uses historical data, it fails to take advantage of data providing insights into a user’s real-time interactions that are happening at the very moment.
+Since it uses historical data, it fails to take advantage of data that provides insights into a user’s real-time interactions that are happening at the very moment.
 In addition, it fails at hyper-personalization since it’s unable to use these real-time streams with customers’ existing data.

-Log analysis is one of the processes engineering teams use to identify bugs by reviewing computer-generated records (also known as logs).
+Log analysis is one of the processes that engineering teams use to identify bugs by reviewing computer-generated records (also known as logs).

 Stream processing can improve log analysis by collecting raw system logs, classifying their structure, converting them into a consistent and standardized format, and sending them to other systems.

-Usually, logs contain basic information like operation performed, network address, and time.
+Usually, logs contain basic information like the operation performed, network address, and time.
 Stream processing can add meaning to this data by identifying log data related to remote/local operations, authentication, and system events.
 For instance, the original log stores user IP addresses but doesn’t tell their physical location.
 Stream processing can collect geolocation data to identify their location and add it to your systems.

 Assessment: Storing all data from sensors isn’t practical since a lot of it isn’t relevant.
 Stream processing applications can standardize this data after collecting it and perform basic transformations to determine if any further processing is required.
 Irrelevant data is then discarded, saving processing bandwidth.

 Aggregation: Aggregation involves performing a calculation on a set of values to return a single output.
 For instance, let’s say a handbag company wants to identify fraudulent gift card use by looking over its point-of-sale (POS) machine’s sensor data.
 It can set a condition that tells it when gift card redemptions cross the $1,000 limit within 15 minutes.
-It can use stream processing to aggregate metrics continuously by using a sliding time window to look for any suspicious pattern.
+It can use stream processing to aggregate metrics continuously by using a sliding time window to look for suspicious patterns.
 A sliding time window is used to group records from a data stream over a specific period.
-A sliding window of a length of one minute and a sliding interval of 15 minutes will contain records that arrive in a one-minute window and are evaluated after every 15 minutes.
+A sliding window of a length of one minute and a sliding interval of 15 minutes will contain records that arrive in a one-minute window and are evaluated every 15 minutes.

 Correlation: With stream processing, you can connect to streams over a specific interval to determine how a series of events occurred.
 For instance, in our POS example, you can set a rule that condition x is followed by conditions y and z.
 This rule can include an alert that notifies the management as soon as gift card redemptions in one of the outlets are 300% more than the average of other outlets.

 If you’re looking to improve your organization’s processing and management of streaming data, stream processing can be a good solution.
-However, you need to make sure that you have the right tools to implement stream processing effectively.
+However, you need to make sure you have the right tools to effectively implement stream processing.
 Striim can be your go-to tool for ingesting, processing, and analyzing real-time data streams.
 As a unified data integration and streaming platform — with over 150 connectors to data sources and targets — Striim brings many capabilities under one roof.

 Striim can perform various operations on data streams, such as filtering, masking, aggregation, and transformation.
 Furthermore, streaming data can be enriched with in-memory, refreshable caches of historical data.
-WAction Store, a fault-tolerant, distributed results store, maintains aggregate state.
+WAction Store, a fault-tolerant, distributed results store, maintains an aggregate state.
 WAction Stores can be continuously queried with Tungsten Query Language (TQL), Striim’s own streaming SQL engine.
-TQL is 2-3x fasterthan Kafka’s KSQL and can help you to write queries more efficiently.
-Streaming data can also be visualized with custom dashboards (e.g. to detect cab-booking hotspots).
+TQL is 2-3x faster than Kafka’s KSQL and can help you to write queries more efficiently.
+Streaming data can also be visualized with custom dashboards (e.g., to detect cab-booking hotspots).